Since Valve has decided not to release SrcDS for OS X, I took things into my own hands.

 - pRED: Created CDetour

-- psychonic: Checked dyld symbols on 10.5 and tested under virtual machine
+- psychonic: Checked dyld symbols on version 10.5 and tested under virtual machine

 - Fyren: Pasted some vital output from srcds and gdb on Linux